lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 reconstruct certification path if the Verifier requires each EvidenceStatement to be accompanied with a complete certification path.

-Implementation strategy (4b), as an alternative, requires the Lead Attester to merge all certification paths into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
+Implementation strategy (4b), as an alternative, requires the lead Attester to merge all certification paths into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
 This means that each EvidenceBundle is self-contained and any EvidenceStatement can be verified using